turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 _If you do not know what your postgres username is, in the command line type `psql`.
 Likely the name that shows up before the `=#`is your username or you can type `\du` to get a list of users.
 To exit type `\q`._

+If you get an error that a "role" is not known with your laptop username, if you installed PostgreSQL using Homebrew, it's possible that the username you use below will be `null` like the password.

 When you are done making changes `config.js` should look like:
 ```javascript